 Personal loans are often for personal use, and you generally don’t get to deduct personal expenses.

-3. Even when allowed, interest is tax deductible
+3. Even when allowed, only interest is tax deductible

 Some types of loans can qualify for a tax deduction.
 But generally, you can deduct only the interest portion you pay on the loan (and sometimes origination fees in the case of student loans, for example), not the loan amount.